FH-Potsdam/github-setup-tools/README.md

 #github setup tools

-Some shellscripts for setting up github repositories for teams.
+Some tools for setting up github repositories for teams.

 ##prerequisites Mac OSX